-The November Internationals continue for Ireland Women this weekend at 5.40pm on Saturday the 24th November as they head to Twickenham for a clash against the England Women’s side.
+The Autumn Internationals continue for Ireland Women this weekend at 5.40pm on Saturday the 24th November as they head to Twickenham for a clash against the England Women’s side.

 England will be expecting another win, to top off their series, and Ireland will be focusing on building from their encounter against the USA.
 It will be an interesting game which is sure to be physical but hopefully there will be some attacking flare.